cyberglot/wenkokke.github.io/posts/2016-03-16-constraint-grammar-can-count.md

 Constraint grammar---it is a natural language processing formalism with great two distinctions: it routinely scores amongst the highest in tasks such as part-of-speech tagging and word-sense disambiguation, with F-scores at around 99%; and it has made some of the most dubious choices in programming language syntax in history.
 Though its specification has changed tremendously since CG1, it is nontheless a grammar formalism which sees a lot of usage.
 One natural question to ask of any grammar formalism is "how expressive is it?"

-Over the weekend, [inariksit](https://github.com/inariksit) visited me, and we decided to find out.
+Over the weekend, [inariksit](https://github.com/inariksit) visited me, and we decided to find out!

 <!--more-->